VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/ethics.md

 [TODO] [Amazon Demands Echo not be referred to as a Microphone (Jason Koebler on Twitter, from Vice.com) ](https://nitter.net/jason_koebler/status/1303383712160190469#m)

+---

-## Open Source, Licenses, and Copyright
+# Open Source, Licenses, and Copyright

+{{< quote "The Open Source Initiative Mission Statement" >}}

-> Open source enables a development method for software that harnesses the power of distributed peer review and transparency of process.
+Open source enables a development method for software that harnesses the power of distributed peer review and transparency of process.
 The promise of open source is higher quality, better reliability, greater flexibility, lower cost, and an end to predatory vendor lock-in.

--- The Open Source Initiative Mission Statement
+{{< /quote >}}

+{{< tip >}}

-### Disclaimer
+###### Disclaimer

 I am not a lawyer, and neither are any of my contributors to this section.
-This is not legal advice.
+This is not legal or financial advice.

+{{< /tip >}}

-### To Begin
+## To Begin

 So you've decided to make your project open source.
 Great!
 Before you publish anything, there are two things you should do.